science-miner/ocr_scorer/readme.md

 This will evaluate the trained model for the indicated language using the text content under `data/texts/en/evaluation`.
 The evaluation is giving the accuracy of next character predictions in the evaluation data and the BPC (Bits Per Character) tradditionally used in LM.

-To train a language model for any languages, the following resources are needed:

-- Text content in `.txt` files encoded in Unicode under `data/texts/xx/training` where `xx` is the two-letter ISO 639-1 code of the language.
-The amount of text content must be superior to 1M characters at least, otherwise it might cause issues in getting the training converging,

-To evaluate a language model for an existing trained language:

-- Text content in `.txt` files encoded in Unicode under `data/texts/xx/evaluation` where `xx` is the two-letter ISO 639-1 code of the language.
-Any amount of text is possible.

 ## References